Additivemenu/spoonlee1/fullStack/javaCore/chap5/readme.md

 Here, we cast the Dog type to the Animal type.
 Because Animal is the supertype of Dog, this casting is called upcasting.

-> **Note that the actual object type does not change because of casting.
+> :star::star::star:**Note that the actual object type does not change because of casting.
 The Dog object is still a Dog object.
 Only the reference type gets changed.** Hence the above code produces the following output:
 > ```shell
 > Dog is eating…
 > ```